boldbi/samples/Scenario Based Samples/Dashboard-Parameter-In-Widget-Embedding/README.md

 JavaScript embedding provides support for filtering widgets with dashboard parameters.
 This section will elaborate on how to effectively utilize dashboard parameters in JavaScript embedding to filter the widgets.

->**NOTE:** Please refer the [link](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-a-widget/) for know more about the widget embedding.

 ### Steps to follow for applying filters into widgets,
 1. In the Bold BI Server, load the `Workforce Performance Dashboard` from Sample Dashboards.